jasonnerothin/clockwork/README.md

 Ancillary details
 -----------------

-This app can be built using Scala's simple build tool (SBT) and tested and run with version 2.9.2 of scala on top of a bootstrapped 1.7 version of Oracle's OpenJDK.
-I expect it would work equally well with a 1.6 JDK.
+This app was built and tested using SBT version 0.12.0, scala version 2.9.2 and a 1.7.0 version of Oracle's OpenJDK, bootstrapped for Mac OSX.
+I expect it would run equally well on a 1.6 JRE when built as a fat jar.

 To Run
 ------

-To run the application, open a command window in the project directory and type 'sbt'.
+Open a command window in the project directory and type 'sbt'.
 Then, type 'run-main Main' (no quotes) and hit enter.
-A number of other useful SBT tasks are available such as 'test', 'compile', 'package', 'reload', etc...
+A number of other useful SBT tasks are available such as 'clean', 'test', 'compile', 'package', 'reload', etc...